HeroicBastard/twitterBot/README.md

   * `Skip Mutual Followers:` Only unfollows users who are <b>not</b> following you back.

 ###Notice
 Rapid following and unfollowing of users is against [Twitter's Terms of Service](https://twitter.com/tos?lang=en) and may result in either an account closure or suspension.
 Please be weary when spam (un)following.
-By using this application, you aknowledge that all responsibility falls on the user.
+By using this application, you aknowledge the risks and consequences.

 ###Libraries
 A few public libraries were used to make this project possible.
 Thank you to the following: